 How to Identify and Prevent Leaf Blight in North Texas Lawns

 Leaf blight is a lawn disease that may require professional lawn care services to accurately diagnose and manage.
-While it often causes temporary brown or straw-colored patches and is usually cosmetic, it can resemble more serious North Texas turf diseases such as brown patch or gray leaf spot.
+It often causes temporary brown or straw-colored patches and is usually cosmetic.
+The most common leaf blight in North Texas is Grey Leaf Spot.
+This type of leaf blight specifically affects St. Augustine grass.
 Getting expert care ensures that your lawn receives the right treatment and can recover quickly.

 What Is Leaf Blight?

-Leaf blight is a fungal disease that mainly affects cool-season grasses like tall fescue and ryegrass.
-It thrives in hot, humid weather and often appears when lawns stay wet for long periods, for instance after heavy rain or overwatering.
+Leaf blight is a fungal disease that thrives in hot, humid weather and often appears when lawns stay wet for long periods, for instance after heavy rain or overwatering.
 The fungus attacks grass blades, causing bleached or straw-colored streaks that give turf a patchy appearance.

-While leaf blight itself is usually cosmetic and lawns can recover in a week or two, it can be mistaken for more damaging lawn diseases.
-That’s why professional diagnosis is key, especially in North Texas, where warm-season grasses are more prone to issues like brown patch and gray leaf spot.
+Leaf blight like Grey Leaf Spot is usually cosmetic and lawns can recover in a week or two.
+It can be mistaken for more damaging lawn diseases.
+That’s why professional diagnosis is key, especially in North Texas, where warm-season grasses are more prone to issues like brown patch.

 Signs Your Lawn May Have Leaf Blight